 Hip replacement surgery is one of the most common orthopedic surgeries.
 There are various reasons as to why this surgery is so necessary for seniors and people with a sports background.
 Despite the fact that such intervention is very frequent, it is still risky and should be performed only by highly qualified orthopedic surgeons.
-Fortunately, thanks to the constant technology improvement, hip replacement surgery became much more delicate and efficient.
+Fortunately, thanks to constant technology improvement, hip replacement surgery became much more delicate and efficient.

 When is hip replacement surgery needed?